gracelang/language/spec.md

         i -> print i
     }

-might be implemented as as method with a block parameter
+might be implemented as a method with a block parameter

     method for (collection) do (block) {
         def stream = collection.iterator